greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="gp_set_read_only"></a>gp\_set\_read\_only

-Set to on to disable writes to the database.
+Set to on to deactivate writes to the database.
 Any in progress transactions must finish before read-only mode takes affect.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|